firebase/oss-bot/README.md

 firebase functions:config:set email.recipient="<GROUP_TO_GET_EMAILS>"
 ```

-#### Configure Github Webhook
+#### Configure GitHub Webhook

-In Github add a webhook with the following configuration:
+In GitHub add a webhook with the following configuration:

   * Payload URL - your cloud functions HTTP URL.
 Which should be
     `https://<YOURPROJECT>.cloudfunctions.net/githubWebhook`.